centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 ### Generating a standard report

-To generate a standard report from the interactive development environnement, double click on the report to open it.
+To generate a standard report from the interactive development environment, double-click the report to open it.

 ![image](../assets/reporting/dev-guide/gen_report_1.png)

-Once the report is open, click on "View report" to select the output
+Once the report is open, click "View report" to select the output
 format:

 ![image](../assets/reporting/dev-guide/gen_report_2.png)